dudeteam/dude-seed/README.md

-# magnet-seed
+# dude-seed

-`magnet-seed` is a Polymer element boilerplate for magnet library.
+`dude-seed` is a Polymer element boilerplate for dude library.

 ## Install

 This element can be easily installed using bower:

 ```
-bower install magnet-seed --save
+bower install dude-seed --save
 ```

 ## Documentation, demo and tests